-- 1 Insert the latest bootable cartridge in the tape drive (see Figure 12a).
-The cartridge must be written by a backup application that writes data to tape in CD-ROM format. - 2 Hold down the eject button.
-Keeping the eject button pressed down, power on your server (see Figure 12b).
+- Lift the cartridge door and insert the latest bootable cartridge in the tape drive (see Figure 12a).
+The cartridge must be written by a backup application that writes data to tape in CD-ROM format. - 2 Hold down the eject button.Keeping the eject button pressed down, power on your server (see Figure 12b).
 This activates the HP One-Button Disaster Recovery process.
 Release the button as soon as the Ready LED on the front panel flashes in the OBDR sequence.
 This is a repeated pattern of: flashing-steady on-flashing.